App version: 0.1.0

 • Employment history

-When qualifying for a loan, lenders are assessing how much of a risk they think they’re taking by extending the money to a borrower, which is why the application process is so thorough.
-The lender will take into account your credit history and existing debt, which will then be used to determine your interest rate if you qualify.Once you’re approved, the lender will disburse the money to you, which you can then use toward your expenses.
+When applying for a loan, lenders are assessing how much of a risk they think they’re taking by extending the money to a borrower, which is why the application process is so thorough.
+The lender will take into account your credit history and existing debt, which will then be used to determine your interest rate if you qualify.Once you’re approved, the lender will disburse the money to you, which you can use toward your expenses.
 You’ll then begin making monthly payments in order to repay the loan, plus whatever interest is charged.Recommended: How to Avoid Personal Loan Scams

 Alternatives to Long-Term Personal Loans